-Statutory reporting to the Regulator as required during the year was undertaken by the Operator Santos.
+Statutory reporting to the Regulator during the year was undertaken by the Operator Santos in compliance with the Titles' conditions and other associated requirements, including the PEL 1 Environmental Protection Licence.

 As previously reported, applications for the renewal of PEL 1 and PEL 12 have been submitted to the NSW Government by the Operator Santos.
 To date, no advice has been received from the NSW Government regarding the progress of the renewal applications.